AtomDB/pyatomdb/pyatomdb/README.txt

 PYATOMDB
 ========

-This is pre-alpha release code.
-Many functions have just been ripped from my hard disk and not yet fully vetted.
-Possibly the most complete section is the "spectrum" module.
-Sample code is in the docs subfolder.
+This code is designed to interact with the AtomDB database.
+It is in active development but is now approaching feature complete for creating spectra and interacting with fitting codes like XSPEC and Sherpa.

-Full documentation can be found at http://atomdb.readthedocs.org
+Full documentation can be found at http://atomdb.readthedocs.io

 =======================
 Installation